-Background & Rationale
+Rationale

-Patients with foregut tumors (esophageal, head & neck cancer) are amongst the highest risk for developing malnutrition due to the nature of of their disease and the complex and lengthy treatment trajectory.
+Patients with foregut tumors (esophageal, head & neck cancer) are amongst the highest risk for developing malnutrition due to the nature of their disease and the complex and lengthy treatment trajectory.
 This has a significant impact on outcomes of importance to patients, health care professionals and health systems.
 A qualitative study in Canadian and European cancer settings has identified the need to create standardized nutrition care pathways for these patients, however, it is essential to understand current nutrition practices, standards, patient experiences and the relationship of nutrition care to outcomes first.
 Our work with INFORM will provide a rare insight into the current care provided by nutrition/cancer care experts and into experiences of patients with foregut tumors at a global level.
-This foundational work will advance nutrition care in cancer broadly.